parttimenerd/temci/README.md

 The advantages of this plugin (which is used via the command line flag `--stop_start`):
     - No one can start other programs on the system (via ssh or the user interface) => less other processes interfere with the benchmarking
     - Processes like firefox don't interfere with the benchmarking as they are stopped
-    - It reduces the variance of benchmarkings significantly
+    - It reduces the variance of benchmarks significantly

 Disadvantages:
     - You can't interact with the system (therefore use the send_mail option to get mails after the benchmarking finished)